Janniku9/mhlance/README.md

 We welcome contributions to both the codebase and guide content!
 Here's how to get started:

+### 📣 Before Creating New Content

+If you're planning to contribute new guides or substantial content (rather than fixes to existing content), we recommend reaching out on our Discord first.
+This helps ensure your effort aligns with the site's direction and prevents duplication of work.
+We value all contributions and want to make sure your time is well spent!

 ### 🚀 Setup & Development

 1. **Prerequisites**